This page may contain compensated affiliate links. For more information, please read my disclaimer.

 Want to see wild bamboo plants, without having to "hike Maui?"

-If you'd like to check out a forest of bamboo without having to hike through the jungle to get there, another option is check out the one just before mile marker 7 along the Hana Highway.
+If you'd like to check out a wild forest of bamboo without having to hike through the jungle to get there, another option is to head for just before mile marker 7 along the Hana Highway.
 If you drive just a bit past mile marker 7, there should be room to pull over for a good look.
+Granted, this much smaller forest is not nearly as majestic as the massive bamboo area described above, but if you're short on time or not able to do full-on hike, it's better than nothing.

 There's a famous little store, that all the guidebooks write about, in the nearby town of Hana.
 It's a great spot to stop for last minute supplies.
 Click here for directions to Hasegawa General Store.